jmolenaa/Inception/srcs/requirements/nginx/README.md

 ## Disclaimer

 For some of this to make sense, you'll need some knowledge about [Dockerfiles](../README.md) and [secrets](../../data/variables/README.md), although the secrets can be ommited if you lazy.
+I also provide two Dockerfiles, one with secrets and using Alpine, the other with Debian and without secrets.
+You decide what you want.

 ## Contents